MuhammadKhoshnaw/BasicMVIApp/README.md

 }
 ```

-The [MoviesViewModel](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesViewModel.kt) has an init block that call init() method in the super
+The [MoviesViewModel](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesViewModel.kt) has an init block that call the init() method in the
-class which is injecting MovieViewModel as an output port to the controller. then handleIntent(intent: MoviesIntent) method handling movie state using
+super class which is injecting MovieViewModel as an output port to the controller. then handleIntent(intent: MoviesIntent) method handling movie state
-the movie controller. observeMovies(flow: Flow<List<Movie>>) method is overriding from LoadMovieListOutputPort interface which is giving a flow so the
+using the movie controller. observeMovies(flow: Flow<List>) method is overriding from LoadMovieListOutputPort interface which is giving a flow so the
 view model can observe changes in the local movie list. and the showLoading(loading: Boolean) inform view model to show the loading or not.

 ```